fransan33/TTC_Delay_Project/README.md

   Aim for 3–6 insights.
 Quality over quantity.
 -->

-**Insight 1: [Short descriptive headline]**
-[What you found + what it suggests.
-One short paragraph.]
-Disorderly patron explains TTC's frequent delays.
-The overall disruption rate of disorderly patron delay cause is 53.85% - Disorderly patron has the highest delay count overall - being the top delay cause in over 60% of ttc stations, 75% of the time throughout the day, and on a daily basis.
-This points to a delay issue that is not within our control.
+**Insight 1: Disorderly patron explains TTC's frequent delays** Disorderly patron explains TTC's frequent delays Disorderly patron ranks as the leading cause of delays across 60% of TTC subway stations and 75% of hourly intervals on a daily basis.
+This points to an issue that the main cause of delay is not within TTC's operation control, and initiating improvement initiatives towards this can be challenging.

 **Insight 2: [Short descriptive headline]**
 [What you found + what it suggests.]